Kinross Gold: Corporate responsibility

 In 2015, Kinross achieved an A− ranking in Maclean's magazine's annual assessment of socially responsible companies, the highest ranking of any Canadian mining company.

 For Kinross' cooperation with an environmental group in Washington state, and for five out of eight mines being in compliance with the International Cyanide Management Code (as of May 2013, the Company had eight of its nine mines in compliance with the International Cyanide Management Code), Kinross was recognized as one of Canada's Top 50 Most Responsible Corporations by Maclean's magazine and Jantzi Research in 2009.

 Through a $1 million donation by Kinross in 2010, the University of Guelph created a new chair as part of its BetterPlanet Project.
 Said Chair is named the Kinross Chair in Environmental Governance, and is held by a "succession of experts".
 Also with the university, Kinross provided $100 thousand towards its Fight Against Hunger.

 In 2010, Kinross committed to contribute $10 million over a three-year period towards developing a mining school in Mauritania.
 The following year, it committed $2.5 million to build and equip a medical emergency centre in that country.

 In 2013, Kinross was named to the Dow Jones Sustainability World Index for the third consecutive year, as well as the DJSI North American Index, the Ethibel Excellence Investment Register, and the Ethical Global Equity and ECPI Global Carbon Indices.
-For the fifth consecutive year, the Company was named to the Jantzi Social Index, and as one of Canada’s Best 50 Corporate Citizens by Corporate Knights magazine for the fourth year.
-In 2016, Kinross was ranked the 8th best of 92 oil, gas, and mining companies on indigenous rights in the Arctic.
+For the fifth consecutive year, the company was named to the Jantzi Social Index, and as one of Canada's Best 50 Corporate Citizens by Corporate Knights magazine for the fourth year.

 In 2021, Kinross was ranked no. 22 out of 120 oil, gas, and mining companies involved in resource extraction north of the Arctic Circle in the Arctic Environmental Responsibility Index (AERI).